laurencecasta/google-home-page-replica/README.md

 Before deploying this for your portfolio, add the 2 buttons below the search bar and the apps icon and sign in button to the navigation bar.

 # Don't forget
-Never forget to tidy up the code before you add this to your portfolio.
+Never forget to tidy up the code and fix up redundancies before you add this to your portfolio.